ttekesuke/time_series_subsequence_clustering_web/README.md

 # time_series_subsequence_clustering_web

 A web application for analyzing, generating, and rendering time-series subsequences.
-It combines clustering-based insights with generative tools that can also output multi-voice music.
+It scans incoming sequences from the start to uncover recurring motifs, combines clustering-based insights with generative tools, and can output multi-voice music.

 ## Features